hydephp/develop/docs/customization.md

 ],
 ```

-> Tip: You can publish the included 404 page using `php hyde publish:404`!

 ## Blade Views
 Hyde uses the Laravel templating system called Blade.
 Most parts have been extracted into components to be customized easily.